 In the lab, your embryologist will combine sperm and eggs in a small petri dish.
 ICSI or other ART procedures may be conducted.
 The dishes will be placed into incubators that control temperature and gas, designed to mimic the natural conditions inside your body.
 Your eggs will be assessed after 16 to 20 hours to confirm successful fertilization, then every few days to monitor embryo development and growth.

 3 to 5 days after egg retrieval, your embryologist will select the healthiest looking embryo(s) to transfer into the uterus.
 The number of embryos transferred will depend on your age and embryo quality.

 The embryos are transferred through the cervix into the uterus using a thin tube.
 This procedure does not require anesthesia, and you’ll be able to go home after a brief recovery period.

 If you have additional good quality embryos that are not transferred, they can be frozen for future use.
 Learn more about embryo storage fees.

 After transfer comes a 9- to 12-day waiting period before a pregnancy test can be taken, known as the “two-week wait.”
 This can be a difficult time, filled with hope and anxiety.
 Building a support network can help you during the wait.

 During this time, your doctor may prescribe a hormone called progesterone, which helps thicken the uterus lining to help the embryo attach and grow.
-This is given either as injection, an oral tablet, a capsule, or a gel inserted into the vagina.
+This is given either as injection, a capsule, or a gel inserted into the vagina.